seattlepublicrecords/seattlepublicrecords.github.io/_posts/2016-07-11-SPOG-disappears-from-the-internet.md

 **Incomplete archives of SPOG's former accounts:** [Facebook](https://web.archive.org/web/20160709005010/https://www.facebook.com/seattlepoliceguild/) and [Twitter](https://web.archive.org/web/20160709005010/https://twitter.com/SPOG1952/)

 **Records request:** Does SPOG really think that by deleting its Twitter we the public won't find out what its President thinks?
-See https://twitter.com/timclemansatspr/status/751922300711104512?replies_view=true&cursor=ALBUh0Ffbwo
+See [a Twitter conversation between me and @washingtoncog](https://twitter.com/timclemansatspr/status/751922300711104512?replies_view=true&cursor=ALBUh0Ffbwo)

 **My records request:** "This is a public records request for all records created by Ron Smith regardless of form/location/owner including phone logs from the